otisvg/CV/README.md

 ## Otis Vickers-Graver

  Recently, I came to the realisation that work doesn't have to feel like a chore if it's enjoyable.
 After completing a couple of coding courses, and accepting my obsession with technology, I decided to make a career change from Youth Work and Stock Control into Software Engineering.
 To achieve this, I studied at Makers, a highly selective 16-week remote bootcamp.
-I learnt several languages including Ruby, JavaScript as well as fundamental practices including TDD, OOP, pair-programming and Agile methodologies.
+I learnt several languages including Ruby and JavaScript, as well as fundamental practices including TDD, OOP, pair-programming and Agile methodologies.
 These skills will enable me to become a Software Engineer of the highest standard.

 <!--I love how coding allows me to merge my logical thinking processes with my creative mindset. -->